triton-inference-server/server/docs/build.rst

 can be incrementally built.
 This is done by first building the *tritonserver_build* container::

-  $ docker build --pull -t tritonserver_build --target trtserver_build .
+  $ docker build --pull -t tritonserver_build --target tritonserver_build .

 By mounting /path/to/tritonserver/src into the container at /workspace/src, changes to your local repo will be reflected in the